ITSupportClamC/clamc_yield_report/YieldCalculationIMA.md

 2. daily interest accrual details report with a period end date just one day before the start date of the current period report (*previous period report*).

-interest income of a tax lot = accrued interest of current period report - accrued interest of previous period report + coupon payment at current period report
+interest income of a tax lot = accrued interest of current period - accrued interest of previous period + coupon payment at current period

 ### Accrued Interest